Partnership. Pilots. Systems clarity.

 Microbes decompose organics without oxygen, and flexibility keeps the process resilient.

-Digestate and process water follow our biosolids safety expectations so byproducts stay beneficial and legal, whether they go back to land or into a treatment train.
+Digestate and process water follow our biosolids safety expectations—so byproducts stay legal and beneficial.

 Complementary toolkit